Maeldoun/lotro_item_selection/README.md

   * pip install -r requirements.txt

 Use:
-* Update the 150ItemInfo.ods file's "Control" sheet with the desired class, stats, equipment slot, etc
+* Update the Control.csv with the desired class, stats, equipment slot, etc
 * Run the python script from your virtual environment (assming you're still in an active environment)
   * python main.py
 * You should get a screen that shows the item and a new file should be created in the current directory called top_items.csv.